 What Is It?

-Online Advertising is a broad term used to describe the paid advertising that publishers put on their websites to enable them to provide you content and services for free.
+Online Advertising is a broad term used to describe the paid advertising that publishers put on their websites or apps to enable them to provide you content and services for free.
 But what most people hear about is a specific type of online advertising that is tailored to your likely interests by companies promoting their products or services.
-This is known as Interest-Based Advertising (IBA), when it occurs across websites, and Cross-App Advertising (CAA) when it occurs across apps, and Viewed Content Advertising (VCA) when it occurs on smart TVs and TV streaming devices.
+This is known as Interest-Based Advertising (IBA), when it occurs across websites, and Cross-App Advertising (CAA), when it occurs across apps, and Viewed Content Advertising (VCA) when it occurs on smart TVs and TV streaming devices.

 Tailored Advertising is why you see ads that are relevant to you.
 With this type of advertising, NAI member companies and advertisers collect information across some of the sites you visit and apps that you use.
 They then use this information to try to predict what ads might be the most interesting to you.

 Essentially, the free websites and apps you enjoy may be used to help serve ads that you would find more meaningful, informative, and interesting, than would the person sitting next to you.
 Reading an article about travel?
 You’ll probably see ads for travel shortly after.
 Check out a musician’s website?
 You might get some ads for music popping up soon too.

 Tailored Advertising doesn’t depend on information that may be personally identified to you, such as your name, phone number, Social Security number, etc. In fact, most third-party companies don’t want to know who you are for Tailored Advertising.
 They only want to link interest categories (loves travel) or demographic data (male under 30) with your browser so that they can serve up relevant ads.
 Of course, different companies use different methods of Tailored Advertising.